Review our article with email call to action examples that will help you with your hiring manager outreach and triple

 - I’m really looking forward to chatting more about this position.
 Are you free [date] at [time] for a quick call?
 If not, would you be willing to answer my questions over email?

 Make sure that you thank the person at the end of the email.
 In addition, let them know that you are looking forward to hearing back from them soon.
 Feel free to follow up if you don’t hear back in a week.
 Make sure your follow up is polite and concise.
 Once again, you should acknowledge that they are likely busy, but you just wanted to make sure the email didn’t get lost in their inbox.
 We have a follow up email template you can use.

 With this checklist & examples at your disposal, you should be more than ready to send great cold emails to recruiters and hiring managers.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With these tips and guidance, we’ve seen up to 3x as many responses to cold emails.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With these tips and guidance, we’ve seen up to 3x as many responses to applications.

-If you want to work with any of our advisors 1-on-1 to get help with your cold emails or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your cold emails or with any other aspect of the job search, become a Pathrise fellow.